-By default, SCons keeps track of whether a source file has changed based on the file's contents, not the modification time.
+By default, SCons keeps track of whether a file has changed based on an MD5 checksum of the file's contents, not the file's modification time.
 This means that you may be surprised by the default SCons behavior if you are used to the Make convention of forcing a rebuild by updating the file's modification time (using the touch command, for example):

 '''

 % scons -Q hello

-cc -c -o hello.o hello.c
+cc -o hello.o -c hello.c

 cc -o hello hello.o

 % touch hello.c

 % scons -Q hello

 scons: 'hello' is up to date.

 '''